inqzx00-cloud/MyCoffee/README.md

 # Qahwa

-Qahwa is a warm, indie-style coffee discovery app where users can browse coffee shops, rate them on coffee, vibe, and internet, and earn points for contributing reviews.
+Qahwa is a warm, coffee discovery app where users can browse coffee shops, rate them on coffee, vibe, and internet, and earn points for contributing reviews.

 It is designed to feel cozy, modern, and community-driven — like a digital notebook for people who care about where they drink coffee and study best.
 Designed for you.